Medical expert of the article

 Cerebral ischemia

-- In the anamnesis: intranatal fetal hypoxia, mild asphyxia at birth.
+- History: intranatal fetal hypoxia, mild asphyxia at birth.

-- Clinical syndromes: excitation of the central nervous system (usually in term), CNS depression (in premature infants) with a duration of no more than 5-7 days.
+- Clinical syndromes: CNS excitation (more common in full-term infants), CNS depression (in premature infants) lasting no more than 5-7 days.

 - Metabolic disorders (moderate hypoxemia, hypercapnia, acidosis).

-- NSG, CT, MRI - without pathological abnormalities.
+- NSG, CT, MRI - no pathological abnormalities.

-- DEG - compensatory increase in the rate of blood flow along the main arteries of the brain.
+- DEG is a compensatory increase in blood flow velocity in the main arteries of the brain.

-Cerebral ischemia of the 2nd degree (moderate severity), or hypoxic-ischemic lesion of the central nervous system of the 2nd degree.
+Cerebral ischemia of the second degree (moderate severity), or hypoxic-ischemic damage to the central nervous system of the second degree.

 - Clinical symptoms:

-- oppression of the central nervous system, excitation or change of phases of cerebral activity (duration more than 7 days); convulsions: in premature babies - tonic, or atypical (apnea, oral automatism, fluttering of eyelids, myoclonias of eyeballs, "rowing" movements of hands, "pedaling" of the legs); in full - clonic (short-term, single, rarely repeated);
+- CNS depression, excitation or change of phases of cerebral activity (lasting more than 7 days); convulsions: in premature infants - tonic or atypical (apnea, oral automatism, eyelid fluttering, myoclonus of the eyeballs, "rowing" movements of the arms, "pedaling" of the legs); in full-term infants - clonic (short-term, single, less often repeated);

 - vegetative-visceral disorders.